sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/muc.md

 ## Chat Services

-If you don\'t have an idea, which chat services your XMPP domain hosts, you can easily discover them:
+If you don't have an idea, which chat services your XMPP domain hosts, you can easily discover them:

 ```java
 Collection<ChatService> chatServices = multiUserChatManager.discoverChatServices();